pivotal/docs-tap/vscode-extension/install.md

 ### Quickstart

 Get up and running quickly by using Application Accelerator and bootstrapping your development with the [Tanzu Java Web App](https://github.com/sample-accelerators/tanzu-java-web-app).
-You can find instructions to use Application Accelerator [here](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/0.3/acc-docs/GUID-installation-install.html#using-application-accelerator-for-vmware-tanzu-0).
+For information about how use Application Accelerator, see [Installing Application Accelerator for VMware Tanzu](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/0.3/acc-docs/GUID-installation-install.html#using-application-accelerator-for-vmware-tanzu-0).
 This accelerator will require you to specify a name for your application and an image repository, and will handle other configuration.

 > Note: For this beta, we recommend that you use this accelerator to bootstrap your application for the smoothest experience with the extension.